jonathanhammond/Philips-Hue-Form/README.md

 ## Known Issues

 ## Future Todo
-Make a Philips Hue PLugin for Form using the Offical SDK
+Make a Philips Hue Plugin for Form using the Offical SDK